Our Review Process

 There are several reasons why you should not take Metformin when you don't have diabetes:

 - There are side effects associated with taking this medication if you do not need it.
-For example, the medicine can cause stomach upset and diarrhoea.
+For example, this sugar tablet can cause stomach upset and diarrhea.